derwells/multithreaded-fileserver/docs/pg_3_concurrency.md

 Each pair from the top are for write, read, and empty respectively.

-After running, we input the commands below (last line is a newline).
+After running, we input the commands below (see `concurrency.test`; last line is a newline).
 Once the breakpoints are reached, we run `info threads` in gdb.
 This shows that the threads are executing concurrently.

 \code{.unparsed}